kaist-cs453-2019s-team7/cotegen/README.md

 # Coding Test Input Generator

+CoTeGen automatically generates test suite of a typical coding test problem from the bottom.
+First, an initial test suite can be constructed with minimal cost.
+Next, search-based input generation with mutation fitness complement the initial test suite.
+Using mutated reference solution as a simplified form of wrong answers, we aim to kill as many mutants as possible.
+Hence, mutation coverage is provided as a complementary result.

 ## Adding New Reference Solution

 After installing our `cotegen` package, You can write a new reference solution as a simple python file to generate corresponding test cases.